ktam808/kellyktam.github.io/essays/TheArtOfSmartQuestions.md

 ```
 Link to Question: [Python Guess the Word Game](https://stackoverflow.com/questions/75314329/python-guess-the-word-game)

 While the question provides detailed information about the game and the issue faced, it falls short of being a completely smart question due to its length and complexity.
 A smart question ideally contains clear, concise details that allow others to understand and address the problem efficiently.
-To enhance the question's smartness:
+To enhance the question's smartness, the user could:

 1. **Clarity and Brevity:** Trim unnecessary details and focus on the core issue.
 Clearly state the problem without delving into extensive code snippets or unrelated information.